14-Year-Old Wendy Stephens From Denver Now Believed To Be Youngest Victim Of Serial Killer Gary Ridgway

 Stephens ran away from her Denver home in 1983.
 In 1984, her remains were discovered in an area near what is now Seattle-Tacoma International Airport, in King County, Washington.

-In 2003, Ridgway pleaded guilty to murdering 48 women.
+In 2003, Ridgway pleaded guilty in a Washington courtroom to murdering 48 women.
 At the time, four of Ridgway’s victims remained unidentified.

 RELATED: Genetic Genealogy Used To Identify Pamela Buckley As Victim In 1970 Shooting